 The Green sea turtle is a reptile; its predecessors first grew on the land.
-Afterwards, they moved to the ocean for survival around one hundred and fifty million years back.
+Afterward, they moved to the ocean for survival around one hundred and fifty million years back.
 These turtles are one among the few prehistoric varieties that existed early enough to observe the evolution and extinction of the dinosaurs.

 The green sea turtle achieves its name from the green color fat below its shell.
 (In certain places the Pacific green turtle also takes the name of the black sea turtle)